perinm/deep-learning-for-coders/journal/README.md

 ##### Chapter 3 will be skipped but will be here somewhere afterwards
 # 3rd week - Chapter 4 - 06/10 ~ 08/10

+Tensor Jargon:

+"Rank" is equivalent to number of dimensions or axes.

+"Shape" is the each axis's size